bitauth/libauth/README.md

 ## Work in Progress

-While this library is a work in progress, the currently-exposed functionality is production-ready (WASM secp256k1 implementation).
+While this library is a work in progress, the currently-exposed functionality is production-ready (WASM implementations of secp256k1, ripemd160, sha256, sha512, and sha1).

 More functionality will be exposed in future versions.